Internet Message Access Protocol: Disadvantages

 While IMAP remedies many of the shortcomings of POP, this inherently introduces additional complexity.
 Much of this complexity (e.g., multiple clients accessing the same mailbox at the same time) is compensated for by server-side workarounds such as Maildir or database backends.

 The IMAP specification has been criticised for being insufficiently strict and allowing behaviours that effectively negate its usefulness.
 For instance, the specification states that each message stored on the server has a "unique id" to allow the clients to identify messages they have already seen between sessions.
-However, the specification also allows these UIDs to be invalidated with no restrictions, practically defeating their purpose.
+However, the specification also allows these UIDs to be invalidated with almost no restrictions, practically defeating their purpose.

-From an administrative and resource point of view, the IMAP protocol can be viewed as an early implementation of cloud computing, as the intent and purpose of IMAP is to maintain your mailbox structure (content, folder structure, individual message state, etc) on the mail server, whereas with POP, this is all maintained on the user's local device.
+IMAP maintains a mailbox structure (content, folder structure, individual message state, etc.) on the mail server, whereas POP maintains it on the user's local device.
 Thus, IMAP requires far more server side resources, incurring a significantly higher cost per mailbox.

-Unless the mail storage, indexing and searching algorithms on the server are carefully implemented, a client can potentially consume large amounts of server resources when searching massive mailboxes.
+Clients can potentially consume large amounts of server resources when searching massive mailboxes if the server's storage, indexing, and search algorithms are not carefully implemented.

 IMAP4 clients need to maintain a TCP/IP connection to the IMAP server in order to be notified of the arrival of new mail.
 Notification of mail arrival is done through in-band signaling, which contributes to the complexity of client-side IMAP protocol handling somewhat.
 A private proposal, push IMAP, would extend IMAP to implement push e-mail by sending the entire message instead of just a notification.
 However, push IMAP has not been generally accepted and current IETF work has addressed the problem in other ways (see the Lemonade Profile for more information).